JOSPHAT-KITUKU/DART-HACKATHON-REPOSITORY/README.md

 ## Program 1: Display Personal Information
 Write a Dart program using variables to display your name, age, school, and a hobby.
 Print it in one logical sentence.

+## Solution
+I have solved the problem by declaring the information variables then printing them out.

 ## Program 2: Perform Mathematical Operations with Functions
 Write a Dart program that performs two mathematical operations using functions.